iizukanao/picam/README.md

 Note that `/path/to/ffmpeg` should be replaced with the actual absolute path to ffmpeg command.

+Start nginx server, then run:

+    $ ./picam --tcpout tcp://127.0.0.1:8181

-Start nginx server, then run stream.bin.
-You can access the RTMP stream at `rtmp://YOUR_RASPBERRYPI_IP/webcam/mystream`.
+You can access your live stream at `rtmp://YOUR_RASPBERRYPI_IP/webcam/mystream`.

 ### HTTP Live Streaming

-HTTP Live Streaming files are generated in `/run/shm/video`.
-You can change the output directory by changing `HLS_OUTPUT_DIR` in config.h.

-If you want to turn off HTTP Live Streaming, set `ENABLE_HLS_OUTPUT` to 0 in config.h, then run `make`.

-### Using HTTP Live Streaming only

-To enable HTTP Live Streaming only and disable other output, change the constants in config.h as follows:
+HTTP Live Streaming is disabled by default.
+To enable HTTP Live Streaming and generate files in /run/shm/hls, run:

-    #define ENABLE_HLS_OUTPUT  1
-    #define ENABLE_UNIX_SOCKETS_OUTPUT  0
-    #define ENABLE_TCP_OUTPUT  0

-Then run `make`.
+    $ ./picam -o /run/shm/hls

 ### Recommended hardware